 We have developed a framework which outlines how we assess which sectors or companies to exclude.
 This includes where engagement is likely to be ineffective.
 Currently we exclude companies manufacturing tobacco and controversial weapons.

 Mercer is continuously working on responsible investment implementations, watch a short clip below to find out more:

-As part of this, Mercer has a Responsible Investment Policy, which covers Sustainable Investment, Ethical Investment and Corporate Governance.
+Read Mercer’s Responsible Investment Policy, which covers Sustainable Investment, Ethical Investment and Corporate Governance.

-Mercer is also a member of the Responsible Investment Association Australasia (RIAA) and Mercer’s KiwiSaver funds are certified by the world’s first certification programme for responsible investment products.
+Mercer is a member of the Responsible Investment Association Australasia (RIAA) and Mercer’s KiwiSaver funds are certified by the world’s first certification programme for responsible investment products.

 Launched in 2005, the programme is managed by RIAA and to be certified Mercer had to meet the strict operational and disclosure practices.

 Mercer’s Investment Portfolio Holdings List (list of companies you invest in):